-Figure 4 Target Placement in Each Test Scenario
+Figure 4 Target placement in each test scenario

-Test Trials
+Test trials

-A total of five valid runs are performed at each test speed in each lighting condition (day and night) and each headlight condition (high and low beams).
-For P-AEB systems that are not influenced by ambient lighting (i.e., radar only systems), nighttime tests are not necessary.
-Daytime performance can be carried over to nighttime performance.
-The overall speed reduction in each condition is calculated based on the average of all five test runs.
+A total of three valid runs are performed at each test speed in each lighting condition (day and night) and each headlight condition (high and low beams).
+For P-AEB systems that are not influenced by ambient lighting (i.e., radar only systems), nighttime tests may be conducted during the day.
+The overall speed reduction in each condition is calculated based on the average of all three test runs.